-There are lots of opportunities to connect and be a part of Ren Church!
+There are a lot of opportunities to connect and be a part of Renaissance Church!
 See our calendar of events, as well as descriptions of all our happenings below.

 This page is the most up to date information about existing ministries in the church.
 For more information contact us at firstname.lastname@example.org.